-Fill your tall graduated cylinder with the liquid so that the liquid is about 2 cm from the top of the cylinder.
+Fill your tall graduated cylinder with the liquid so it is about 2 cm from the top of the cylinder.
 Use your marker to make a mark 2 cm below the surface of the liquid.
-Make another mark 2 cm from the bottom of the cylinder.
+Mark another line 2 cm from the bottom of the cylinder.

 Measure the distance between the two marks on the graduated cylinder.
 Suppose that the distance is 0.3 m.

 Let the ball go on the surface of the liquid and use your stopwatch to time how long it takes for the ball to fall from the first mark to the second mark.
 Suppose it took the ball 6 seconds (s) to fall the distance.

 Calculate the velocity of the falling ball by dividing the distance it fell by the time it took.
 In the example:

 Velocity = 0.3 m ÷ 6 s = 0.05 m/s

 Calculate the viscosity of the liquid from the data you have collected:

 Viscosity = (2 x (ball density - liquid density) x g x a^2) ÷ (9 x v), where

 g = acceleration due to gravity = 9.8 m/s^2 a = radius of ball bearing v = velocity of ball bearing through liquid